kingborehaha/Elden-Ring-Summon-Randomizer/README.md

 - Run Mod Engine 2's "launchmod_eldenring.bat" to play with mods.

 ## Updates
+### v1.0.7
+- ER DLC support.
+Updated systems were taken from Smithbox (thanks to everybody involved!).

 ### v1.0.5
 - Fixed regulation.bin backup not being restored when clicking the randomize button and being prompted to restore backups.
 - Fixed empty SpEffect ID logic.
 This issue rarely triggered a "Couldn't find enough empty effect slots" error when it didn't need to.